Diogenes67/ekoder4web/README.md

 Now you'll have a "Start_EKoder" icon on your Desktop - just double-click it to start!

 Remember to replace:
-•YOUR_USERNAME with the actual GitHub username •your-key-here with the actual OpenAI API key •[your-email@example.com] with actual contact info
+•Diogenes67 with the actual GitHub username •your-key-here with the actual OpenAI API key •[your-email@example.com] with actual contact info